Beni-25/Moving/README.md

 In this tracking page, user can see the particular booking's address, booking ID, date and time of the booking.

+> **Note**
-Note: Except Home page, Login Page and Register page, remaining all pages will open only if the user is logged in.
+> Except Home page, Login Page and Register page, remaining all pages will open only if the user is logged in.